kerimcodes/vocabulary_practice/README.md

 ## English Description

 This python project is a vocabulary practice application made with Tkinter.
 You add words, it shows the words you have added in a list.
-If you choose, it gives you a random word and asks you its Turkish.
+If you want, it gives you a random word and asks you its Turkish.

 #### Features